ssenthilnathan3/ssenthilnathan3.github.io/README.md

 ### About Me

 - Curious about computers and amazed about how they work with just numbers.
-I just completed high school and just started programming
+Interested to contribute in Open Source Projects.

 ### My projects